DPDK/dpdk/doc/guides/mempool/index.rst

     notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-    * Neither the name of Intel Corporation nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the name of Cavium Inc nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.